Kangonaut/aegis-athena/diaries/mars-rag-diary.md

 Context relevance was improved a little bit, although not enough to make up for the additional 3 seconds of inference time.
 Also answer relevance dropped by 0.1, which might be random though.

-## M.A.R.S. v5.2
+## M.A.R.S.
+RAG Pipeline v5.2

-M.A.R.S. v5.2 is based on the architecture of v5.0, but adds a `Refine` synthesizer with custom prompts.
+M.A.R.S.
+RAG Pipeline v5.2 is based on the architecture of v5.0, but adds a `Refine` synthesizer with custom prompts.
 Moreover, the LLM configuration is adjusted to `temperatuer=0.3`, which makes it slightly more imaginative.

 The default prompts of the `Refine` synthesizer were modified by adding a single